OUR POINT OF VIEW

 Shift start and shift end inefficiencies

-This is why productivity is low, despite everyone feeling busy.
+This is why productivity is low, despite everyone "being busy".

-Most plants report wrench times of just 25%–35%.
+Most plants report Wrench Time of just 25–35%.
 That’s only 2–3 hours of actual hands-on work in an 8-hour shift.

 That’s a 50% productivity gain just by closing obvious gaps.